By Melissa Schill

 Emma Folts, a sophomore at Wheaton College, shares her experience about her transition into college and how homeschool has both helped and hindered her.

-How has your homeschool experience benefitted you, especially in your transition into college?
+How has your homeschool experience benefited you, especially in your transition into college?

-I think the one thing that homeschooling did that was really helpful as I entered college was that it taught me time management.
-As a homeschooler I had the same freedom as a college student has to put things off during the day and go see a friend instead.
+I think one thing that homeschooling did that was helpful as I entered college was it taught me time management.
+As a homeschooler, I had the same freedom as a college student has to put things off during the day and go see a friend instead.
 Since I had that experience, I knew the cost of that.

 Also, personal responsibility and accountability with assignments.
-I feel like a lot of the other students had more expectations for gentler grading and that the professor would give them retakes or extensions, but that wasn’t something that ever happened to me in school.
+I feel like a lot of the other students had more expectations for gentler grading and that the professor would give them retakes or extensions.
+That wasn’t something that ever happened to me in school.
 That learning curve wasn’t added because I never had it the other way.
-I think another thing was that because I was homeschooled, I was familiar with the format of teaching and then studying on my own.
+I think another thing was that I was familiar with the format of teaching and then studying on my own.